 When you have built up that foundation of knowledge you’ll be surprised how quickly all those advanced and scary advanced crazy stuff is no longer anything special for you.
 You’re taking on the ducks pattern, Hot module reloading, and code splitting like you knew it all your life.

 Leverage all features from webpack like tree shaking, code splitting and dynamic loading to create apps that are super quick to load.

-You know how important it is to write clean code.
-But how should you do it in practice to write apps that can scale?
-Creating smart folder structure, scalable Redux architecture, and a webpack config using industry best practices.
+Learn how to write clean code in practice to build apps that can scale.
+Creating a smart folder structure, scalable Redux architecture, and a webpack config using industry best practices.

 Squeeze everything out of the Redux dev tools to get that overview of what’s going on and take your debugging to the next level with time travel debugging.
 Enable Hot module reloading for your app to get a modern dev experience.
 Learn tips and tricks that makes your code shorter and quicker to write.

 I’ve put together a bundle with my two most popular ebooks for learning Redux and webpack.
 Only available this black Friday!